rmaso/home-credit-default-risk/project.md

 Here we use the familiar Scikit-Learn modeling syntax: we first create the model, then we train the model using .fit and then we make predictions on the testing data using .predict_proba (remember that we want probabilities and not a 0 or 1).

-We want to predict the probabilities of not paying a loan, so we use the model predict.proba method.
-This returns an m x 2 array where m is the number of observations.
-The first column is the probability of the target being 0 and the second column is the probability of the target being 1 (so for a single row, the two columns must sum to 1).
-We want the probability the loan is not repaid, so we will select the second column.

 Our baseline scores are:

 * ROC AUC: 0.71